 The defender has returned to the first team following a hamstring injury and is determined to make an impression on the squad before the end of the season

 Liverpool defender Mamadou Sakho is determined to break back into the Anfield first team in order to seal a place in the France team for the World Cup.

-The center back has been out of action since the turn of the year due to a hamstring injury, but returned to Liverpool's bench in Sunday's 3-0 win at Old Trafford.
+The centre-back has been out of action since the turn of the year due to a hamstring injury, but returned to Liverpool's bench in Sunday's 3-0 win at Old Trafford.

 The experienced pair of Daniel Agger and Martin Skrtel have played in each of the Anfield club's last four games, while Brendan Rodgers also has Kolo Toure to call upon.